-2.1 Tool Selection: EvoSuite
+2.1 The EvoSuite Unit Test Generation Tool

 There are many different unit test generation tools to choose from (e.g., [1-9]).
-For our experiment infrastructure we required a tool that runs on Linux (e.g., [1, 4, 6-9]).
-The tool should be usable through an IDE rather than requiring to switch to the command-line (e.g., [1,8]).
-Finally, we are considering a scenario where developers are intended to make use of the generated unit tests to support their own implementation as well as test suite, without being required to provide specifications or parameterised unit tests (although this would be an interesting follow-up experiment).
-The number of generated tests should remain low to enable manual processing, which excludes random testing tools, and leaves EVOSUITE [8].
+For our experiment infrastructure we require a tool that runs on Linux (e.g., [1,4,6-9]).
+The tool should be usable through an IDE rather than requiring developers to switch to the command-line (e.g., [1,8]).
+Finally, we consider a scenario where developers are intended to make use of the generated unit tests to support their own implementation as well as test suite, without being required to provide specifications or parameterised unit tests (although this would be an interesting follow-up experiment).
+The number of generated tests should remain low to enable manual processing, which excludes random testing tools, and leaves EvoSUITE [8].

 EVOSUITE generates test suites with the aim of maximising code coverage (e.g., branch coverage), minimising the number of unit tests and optimising their readability.
-The generated tests have assertions that capture the current behaviour of the implementation; i.e., all tests pass initially, and developers need to provide their own test oracles, possibly making use of the suggested assertions.
+The generated tests include assertions that capture the current behaviour of the implementation; i.e., all tests pass initially, and developers need to provide their own test oracles, possibly making use of the suggested assertions.
 The EVOSUITE Eclipse plug-in allows developers to generate a JUnit test suite for any Java class by right-clicking the class name and selecting the "Generate JUnit tests" option.
 We configured EVOSUITE to run for 60s on each invocation using its default configuration.
 At each invocation, EVOSUITE creates a new test suite.
-As we need one JUnit test suite at the end to evaluate (and, e.g., to use for regression testing), we asked subjects to copy and paste each generated unit test that should be retained into a dedicated (initially empty) JUnit class.
-That is, subjects are asked to populate this JUnit class with the automatically generated unit tests they consider useful from each of the executions of the tool, which they can further refine or refactor.
+As we need one JUnit test suite at the end to evaluate (and, e.g., to use for regression testing), we asked participants to copy and paste each generated unit test that should be retained into a dedicated (initially empty) JUnit class.
+That is, participants are asked to populate this JUnit class with the automatically generated unit tests they consider useful from each run of the tool, tests which they can further refine or refactor.